 Register.
 She studied journalism at the University of Kansas, 1974-78, and received a bachelor's degree in liberal arts from Western Washington University, Bellingham, Washington, in 1979, and a master's in library science from Wayne State University, Detroit, in 1995.
-She worked as a reporter and then as a reference librarian in Holland, Michigan, before returning to her hometown of Iola in 2000 to assume the role of publisher at the Register.
+She worked as a reference librarian in Holland, Michigan, before returning to her hometown of Iola in 2000 to assume the role of publisher at the Register.
 She is a fourth-generation publisher.
 To her delight, her son, Tim Stauffer, has come on as managing editor.
-Susan also serves on the executive board of Iola
+Susan also serves on the executive board of Iola Industries and on the summa cum laude, from Newman University in 1976 and his J.D. degree, with honors, from Washburn Law School in 1979, where he served as an associate editor of the Washburn Law Journal.
+He practiced law with Redmond & Nazar in Wichita from 1979 to 1991.
+During that time, he was an adjunct faculty member in Business Law at Newman University.
+Judge Malone served as a district judge in Sedgwick County from 1991 to 2003 when he was appointed to the Kansas Court of Appeals.
+He has been active in the Wichita Bar Association and the Kansas Bar Association, serving on the Board of Editors of the Kansas Bar Association Journal from 2002 to

-Industries and on the Community Advisory Council for the Health Forward Foundation.
+Community Advisory Council for the Health Forward Foundation.
 She has been a member of the Commission since July 2013.